As a purpose-built hostel, we’ve designed everything with you in mind! From sociable areas to practical facilities to aid your outdoor adventures.

 Carry on your evening get-together under the stars...yes, we have 'dark skies' here too as there are no street lights, just our own patio lights if required.

-As dog owners ourselves, we're delighted to allow well-behaved dogs in the hostel, as long as they sleep in your private room with their own bedding, etc. Dogs are allowed into the 'common-room' lounge as long as with other guests agreement...some guests may be scared of, or allergic to your pet, so please do ask first.
+As dog owners ourselves, we're delighted to allow well-behaved dogs to stay in the hostel (at no cost), as long as they sleep in your 'private room' (not a shared dorm) with their own bedding, etc. Dogs are allowed into the 'common-room' lounge as long as with other guests agreement...some guests may be scared of, or allergic to your pet, so please do ask first.

 Please note dogs are not permitted in the kitchen, on beds or other furniture, or to be left on their own in the hostel at any time.

-To be as 'green' as possible, guests usually bring their own, but can hire towels for a small charge or buy microfibre towels on-site, just ask for prices.
+To be as 'green' as possible, guests usually bring their own, but can hire towels for a small charge (£2), or use our microfibre towels as supplied.
+NB: For all guests on 'Sole Use' bookings, please bring your own towel.

 The hostel has been designed to have wheelchair access to the ‘common-room (lounge/dining area) and one of the 3 kitchen areas has fittings accessible for wheelchair users.

 One of our bunk rooms has a shower / WC which is wheelchair accessible and our car park has space for disabled parking next to the walkway ramp.
-Two other rooms have large, low entry shower-trays too for guests with limited ability.
+Two other rooms have large, low entry shower-trays too for guests with limited ability (shower-stool can be made available if required).

 The external walkway with an outdoor eating/seating area is also wheelchair accessible via the car park or south gable door.